NetComposer/nkbase/doc/strong_consistency.md

 post_write_hook|`nkbase:post_write_fun()`|`undefined`|See bellow
 eseq|`new | overwrite | nkbase_sc:eseq()`|`new`|Sequence number to use to update an object

 NkBASE will find the corresponding ensemble for this class and key, find its master and send the write operation to it.
-The master will save the object and will send it two the rest of followers, that will also store the object.
+The master will save the object and will send it to the rest of followers, that will also store the object.
+If you use a value of `n` different thant the default (3), you MUST define a class a wait for the ensemble subsystem to detect it,

 If the master is not available, the operation will fail.